Contents

 5.8 Information to patients and nearest relatives

-As soon as the decision is made to discharge a patient onto a CTO, the RC should inform the patient and other consulted of the decision, the conditions to be applied to the CTO and the services which will be available to the patient in the community.
+As soon as the decision is made to discharge a patient onto a CTO, the RC should inform the patient and others consulted of the decision, the conditions to be applied to the CTO and the services which will be available to the patient in the community.

 Once this has been done a form 14A is to be completed by the named nurse or care coordinator and forwarded to the local Mental Health Act office.